 Applications:

 GC is used for a variety of industrial applications.
 For example, it is used to test the purity of a synthesized chemical product.
 GC is also popular in environmental applications.
 GC is used to detect pesticides, polyaromatic hydrocarbons, and phthalates.
 Most air quality applications use GC-FID to monitor environmental pollutants.
 GC is also used for headspace analysis, where the volatiles that are evaporated from a liquid are collected and measured.
 This is useful for the cosmetic and food and beverage industries.
 GC is used for forensic applications as well, such as detecting drugs of abuse or explosives.
 In addition, GC is useful in the petroleum industry for measuring hydrocarbons.
 The extensive applications makes GC a billion dollar per year worldwide market.

 Figure 3 shows an example of how GC could be used in the food industry.
-Fig. 3 shows a chromatograph of artificial vanilla (black) and real vanilla (red).
-GC can be used to identify the real sample, which contains a large peak for vanillin does not contain a second peak for ethyl vanillin.
+Figure 3 shows a chromatograph of artificial vanilla (black) and real vanilla (red).
+GC can be used to identify the real sample, which contains a large peak for vanillin but does not contain a second peak for ethyl vanillin.

 Legend: Figure 1.
 GC-FID analysis of caffeine and palmitic acid samples.
 The 5 mM caffeine standard elutes first, followed by the 1 mM palmitic acid sample.
 The temperature ramp was 0.1 min at 150 °C followed by a ramp at 10 °C/min to 220 °C where the temperature was held for 5 min.